 Another part of the answer may lie in allowing Africa to go back to the future – the continent was self-sufficient in food in the 1960s.
 Since then, African countries have been forced to open their markets to foreign imports by countries that hypocritically preach the gospel of free markets while heavily protecting their own agricultural industries with subsidies and tariffs.
 Unravelling this unfair state of affairs could help African producers compete.

 Bill Gates probably genuinely believes he is a force for progress.
 But until he wakes up to the reality that more sustainable and effective alternatives exist to the mainstream corporate solutions, he could end up doing more harm than good.

 Alex Scrivener is policy officer at Global Justice Now.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.